fecgov/fec-testing/Testing-Scripts/Testing-Script-3-9-17.md

 Okay, feel free to take control of your mouse again.
 I'm going to present you with a task, like before.
 Ready?

-- Imagine that you recently had a debate with a friend about how much money was spent in federal election last November.
-Your friend claims that the total spending across by all the federal candidates was around one billion dollars, but you don't believe her.
-Can you find information about how much money was actually spent by federal candidates in the last election?
+- Imagine that you recently had a debate with a friend about how much money was spent in the federal election last November.
+Your friend claims that the total spending by all the federal candidates was around one billion dollars, but you don't believe her.
+Can you find information about how much money was actually spent by federal candidates in the 2016 election?

 [return to the starting screen]